What To Do With Your 1099

 The due date for 1099 forms is January 31; however, the issuers of the 1099 (i.e. your brokerage firm or mutual fund company) are not required to get them to the IRS until the end of February.

-So, when the first of February comes, and you've not received your 1099, you may want to call the issuer.
+So, when the first of February comes, and you've not received your 1099, you may want to call the issuer to ask about its status and confirm that you are due a 1099.
 Also, keep in mind reasonable mail delays, such as bad weather.

 Do You Need 1099-INT?